 Bragar Eagel & Squire, P.C.
 Is Investigating Xponential, Franchise Group, Zai Lab, and Alvotech and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Xponential Fitness, Inc. (NYSE: XPOF), Franchise Group, Inc. (NASDAQ: FRG), Zai Lab Limited (NASDAQ: ZLAB), and Alvotech SA (NASDAQ: ALVO).
+NEW YORK, July 26, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Xponential Fitness, Inc. (NYSE: XPOF), Franchise Group, Inc. (NASDAQ: FRG), Zai Lab Limited (NASDAQ: ZLAB), and Alvotech SA (NASDAQ: ALVO).
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 Xponential Fitness, Inc. (NYSE: XPOF)